Dreaming about Teeth | Meaning of Teeth Dreams

 So I get the implants and walk across a bridge.

-The dreamer is nervous around his father because he came out as transgendered to him.
-Dad’s son is now his daughter.
-In her own words, “I’m paranoid about how he takes me…as a woman.”
+Knowing how dreams use symbolic relationships between teeth and speaking, do you see the possibility that the above dream shows the dreamer’s nervousness around his father?
+I asked him about it, and he said yes, he’s nervous around his father because he came out as transgendered to him.
+Dad’s son is now his daughter, and dad doesn’t know how to react.
+He hasn’t been saying much about it.
+In her own words, “I’m paranoid about how my father takes me…as a woman.”
 The dental implants could refer to the mechanics of changing into a woman, which might include implanted body parts such as breasts.
 The bridge probably symbolizes the bridge between genders.

-By extension, teeth in dreams can symbolize something related to the image you project and situations related to your social image and standing.
+By extension, teeth in dreams can symbolize the image you project and your social image and standing.
 For example, dreaming about a hollow tooth and being told by a dentist that the problem will fix itself in time connects with the dreamer’s worries about paying for college.
 Getting a degree is tied closely in his mind with the sort of social image he wants.
 He will figure out how to pay for it in time.

-Along this line, a dream about feeling some pain in a tooth and deciding to pull it, and ending up pulling five teeth, symbolizes the dreamer overreacting to something and almost ending a relationship because of it.
+Along this line, a dream about feeling tooth pain, deciding to pull it, and ending up pulling five teeth symbolizes the dreamer overreacting to something and almost ending a relationship because of it.

 False teeth can symbolize lying and other false words that come out of your mouth.
 Since teeth are associated with giving impressions, consider that false teeth can symbolize giving a false impression.
 Use the link to read about a dream featuring false teeth.

-Now take that idea a step further and consider that teeth are in the same mouth as your tongue, and they work together to form the sounds that we turn into words.
+Now take that idea a step further and consider that teeth are in the same mouth as your tongue and they work together to form the sounds that we turn into words.
 This creates a strong association between teeth and what a person says, especially in relation to honesty and confidence in what you say.
-Next is a great example of this use of the symbolism, from a dream about teeth falling out I helped with at Reddit Dreams.
+Next is a great example of this use of the symbolism, from a dream about teeth falling out.

 A bottom left tooth felt like there was food in it so naturally I tried to tongue it out.
 Well, when I did, the tooth popped out.
 But then the entire bottom left row of teeth fell out.
 But get this, they fell out with the gums they were attached to.
 I called my boyfriend and said, “This isn’t like the dreams I’ve had, this is real.
 My fucking teeth came out with the gums.”
 (I said that in the dream).
 Told him to get over here and take me to the hospital.
 While I was waiting for him, the rest (of my teeth and gums) started to come out in chunks.
 Top left side, bottom left, top right.
 Eventually I couldn’t even talk.